jonathan-poole/qs-admin-guide/docs/asset_management/apps/check_new_apps.md

 The below script snippet requires the [Qlik CLI](../../tooling/qlik_cli.md).

 The script will bring back any application that is greater than or equal to x days old _and_ greater than or equal to z bytes.
-The script will then store the output into the location of your choice in either csv or json format.
+The script will then store the output into a desired location in either csv or json format.

 ### Script
 ```powershell